 As previously mentioned, having presales will give you the advantage of scoping out any issues that may arise with the product before a full launch.
 With the heads up before the actual launch, adjustments can be made that can save your business many headaches.

 The hardships of presales

-While it is a great advantage to have time to make adjustment and upgrades to your product according to feedback on your presale, the time itself can sometimes become your downfall.
+While it is a great advantage to have time to make adjustments and upgrades to your product according to feedback on your presale, the time itself can sometimes become your downfall.
 With the option of having more time, too much time could possibly be spent that could cause a delay in the actual launch.
 Just because you have a head start on a project doesn’t mean you shouldn’t practice time management.
 More time does not mean all the time in the world.
 Be sure to remain with the same tight deadlines you would have with a normal product launch.

 How do you implement a presale?

 Are you looking for funding or investors?
 Create a sample of the product and offer it up to potential investors to test out.
 Another way is to send out emails to customers you’ve already engaged with and offer them this new product as an exclusive to their “special customers”.
 Not only will this be a successful presale for you, but it will also enhance the relationship with your existing customers.

 Now that you’ve decided your target audience, work on the marketing side.
 Come up with the right content to post the news on social media.
 Social Media content can be more general.
 It will require to pull tactics to get people to sign up for your presale.
 Be sure to make it as simple as possible with new customers.
 If signing up is too difficult, a new customer will hesitate to do it.
 With existing customers, email is the best way.
 Content can also be more personal since you’ve already developed a relationship with these customers.